Good news: we are about to be saved from global warming doomsday, bad news: a great winter is coming.

 In the beginning of this year (2021) the weather forecast for France was not good.⁵⁵ The meteorologists predicted that the drought would continue with the high probability of heat waves.
 Now in August, if you ask the habitants of western Europe “how the weather have been like in 2021?”, they will probably tell you that it was mainly rainy and sometimes chilly, and that droughts and heat waves are gone.⁵⁶

 We need to thank for this experience of mild weather the French initiative 4p1000.org.⁵⁷ It is an initiative to help to transform European agriculture to regenerative one.
-Unfortunately, several floods took place, which could be because of excessive number of cattle movements.
+Unfortunately, several floods took place, which could be because of the excessive number of cattle movements.
 In addition to this, it could be because of the effects of previous drought on the soil which probably made it less capable of adsorbing water.

 Gradual increase of the movements of ungulates everywhere possibly would help us to bring fresh water and cool down the planet.
 At the same time, it can help us to stabilize methane hydrate deposits, and to store more carbon as grasslands with rich soil.